I’ll show you how to make the Best Ever Chocolate Chip Cookies recipe and why it will give you a perfect chocolate chip cookie every time!

 Hi Bold Bakers!

-As a pastry chef for years, I know a thing or two about cookies so I’m excited to share with you how to make the Best Ever Chocolate Chip Cookies.
+As a pastry chef for years, I know a thing or two about cookies (including 50+ cookie recipes here) so I’m excited to share with you how to make my Best Ever Chocolate Chip Cookies recipe.
 Move over Toll House and Mrs. Fields, the Bigger Bolder King of all Chocolate Chip Cookie recipes is here, and it is here to stay!
-Follow my recipe and my Bold Baking Tips below for your new favorite chocolate chip cookies.

-What makes these the Best Ever Chocolate Chip Cookies, you might ask?
+What makes this the Best Chocolate Chip Cookie recipe, you might ask?
 First of all this recipe perfectly combines the magic ratio of brown to white sugar.
 While this seems like a small detail it makes a huge difference in the texture of the cookie.

 Serious Chocolate Chunkage

 The next thing that makes this the perfect Chocolate Chip Cookies recipe is obviously the chocolate.